Noisyboy-9/go_learning_frontendmasters/05_toolkit/exercise_5a.md

 # Exercise 5a: Testing the Add Method

 ## Goals

 - Write a unit test
 - Use the TDD method to implement code to make a test pass

 ## Setup

 - Reference the `utils/math.go` file that contains our previously written `Add` function.
-- Create a `strings_test.go` file in the utils directory, and copy the test provided at the bottom of this file (this will be used for Part 2)
+- Create a `math_test.go` file in the utils directory, and copy the test provided at the bottom of this file (this will be used for Part 2)

 ## Directions